 9. Fees and Payment.

 (a) Fees.
-Customer will pay to Uberflip the Fees in the manner, amounts and frequencies indicated on the Website, in the Order Terms (if applicable) or otherwise communicated by Uberflip to Customer from time to time (including through the Website).
+Customer will pay to Uberflip the Fees in the manner, amounts and frequencies indicated on the Order Form.

 (c) Invoices.
 From time to time, Uberflip may prepare and send to Customer, at the then-current contact information on file with Uberflip, invoices for any Fees and other amounts that have become due and payable under this Agreement.
 Unless otherwise expressly stipulated in an invoice, Customer agrees to pay all invoiced amounts by: 1) the Additional Payment Terms section set out in the Order Form; or 2) if there no due date specified in the Order Form, the date Customer is in receipt of the invoice.

 (d) No Set-Off and Late Payment Charge.
 Customer may not withhold or “set-off” any amounts due under this Agreement.
-Unless otherwise indicated on the Website, all Fees are non-refundable and Uberflip will provide no full or partial credits or refunds, including in respect of Services that are paid for but not used by Customer.
+Unless otherwise indicated in this Agreement, all Fees are non-refundable and Uberflip will provide no full or partial credits or refunds, including in respect of Services that are paid for but not used by Customer.
 Uberflip reserves the right to suspend Customer’s access to the Offering until all due amounts are paid in full.
-Any late payment will be increased by the costs of collection (including reasonable legal fees), and will incur interest at the rate of one and a half percent (1.5%) compounded monthly (19.56% annually), or the maximum legal rate (if less) per month or fraction thereof until fully paid.
+Any late payment will be increased by the costs of collection (including reasonable legal fees) and will incur interest at the rate of one and a half percent (1.5%) compounded monthly (19.56% annually), or the maximum legal rate (if less) per month or fraction thereof until fully paid.